 Goniometer schematic.
 A schematic of a possible configuration for the goniometer and electron beam based on one currently in use at another lab.
 The schematic shows all applicable axis.( Fig 1)

 TECHNICAL REQUIREMENTS The goniometer will sit in a vacuum chamber in a high energy (12GeV) electron beam.
-The electron beam will strike a crystal mounted on a 50mm diameter wheel in the center of the goniometer.
+The electron beam will strike a crystal mounted on a disk in the center of the goniometer.
 If the crystal is at the correctly adjusted orientation this will produce linearly polarized photons using the coherent bremsstrahlung technique.
+A document showing a schematic of a similar goniometer from the University of Mainz, Germany is included.
 The ordering of the roll and pitch stages is not important provided the following criteria can be met.

-1. It should be possible to translate the whole goniometer out of the beam line: 0-150mm x translation.
-The assembly must clear beamline by xxmm minimum.
+1. It should be possible to translate the whole goniometer out of the beam line: 0-200mm x translation.
+The assembly must clear beamline by 50mm minimum.

-2. Several thin crystals will be mounted on a 50mm diameter wheel in the center of the goniometer such than any one of them can be moved into the beam: 0-50mm y translation
+2. Several thin crystals will be mounted on a thin disk in the center of the goniometer such than any one of them can be moved into the beam.
+The minimum diameter for the opening to house the disk is 90mm.

 3. It must be possible so select any azimuthal angle of the crystal: roll axis -170 -> +170 deg